rahulkumar-fullstack/dairy-shop-db-project/README.md

-# Dairy Shop Database Management
+# Dairy Shop Database Project
 - This Project is based on Relational Database Management System **(RDBMS)**
 - Language: **`SQL`** is used
 - Tools: **MySQL Workbench**